 - Patient and wound-related factors that will impact on wound cleansing

 - Demonstration of techniques, products and equipment

-All health professionals working in a variety of health care settings who deal with wounds and wound care on a regular basis.
+This Course is relevant to all registered nurses and other health professionals working in a variety of health care settings who deal with wounds and wound care on a regular basis.